Lewis Allen (director)

-Lewis Allen (25 December 1905 – 3 May 2000) was a British-born director whose credits included classic television series and a diverse range of films.
+Lewis Allen (25 December 1905 – 3 May 2000) was a British director whose credits included classic television series and a diverse range of films.
 Allen worked mainly in the United States, working on Broadway and directing 18 feature films between 1944 and 1959.
 From the mid-1950s he moved increasingly into television and worked on a number of the most popular shows of the time in the US.

 Career

 Allen was born in the small Shropshire town of Oakengates and attended Tettendan Hall in Staffordshire.
 On leaving school he joined the Merchant Navy for four years.

 After leaving the service he became, briefly, an actor, before moving into London theatrical management, first for Raymond Massey and later for Gilbert Miller.

 Broadway

 In 1935 he began working on Broadway.
 His credits include directing the U.S. premieres of J.B.
 Priestley's Laburnum Grove (1935) (131 performances) and The Amazing Dr. Clitterhouse (1937) with Cedric Hardwicke.

-He did the general stage direction of Victoria Regina (1935–36) (a big hit, with Helen Hayes and Vincent Price), Tovarich (1936–37) (another success, 356 performances) and French Without Tears (1937–38).
-He later did Priestley's I Have Been Here Before (1938) and Ben Hecht and Charles MacArthur's Ladies and Gentleman with Helen Hayes (1939–40).
+He was general stage director (i.e.: in charge of the stage management team) on Victoria Regina (1935–36) (a big hit, with Helen Hayes and Vincent Price), Tovarich (1936–37) (another success, 356 performances) and French Without Tears (1937–38).
+He then directed Priestley's I Have Been Here Before (1938) and Ben Hecht and Charles MacArthur's Ladies and Gentleman with Helen Hayes (1939–40).
 Allen then received an offer to direct for Paramount.

-Allen went to London to direct a production of The Women in 1940.
-In May 1941 he signed a contract at Paramount Pictures.
+Allen went to London to direct a production of The Women in 1940, then in May 1941 he signed a contract at Paramount Pictures.